AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 Before you can start using Customer Journey Analytics, the following prerequisites must be met:

 * Your organization has an active contract with Adobe Analytics for Select, Prime, or Ultimate with the Customer Journey Analytics add-on.
-If you are not sure what type of contract you have, or are not sure if you have the CJA add-on, contact your organization's Account Manager.
+If you are not sure what type of contract you have, or are not sure if you have the CJA add-on, contact your Adobe Account Team.
 * Your organization has been provisioned for Adobe Experience Platform.
 * You can also purchase Customer Journey Analytics as a standalone product, without the need for Adobe Analytics.